UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Make INFINITY/NAN money work when buying/activating stuff

+- Make hybrid card LEGENDARY
+- Make mult card LEGENDARY

 ## =============================
 ## TODO:
 ## =============================

-- Make hybrid card LEGENDARY
-- Make mult card LEGENDARY
+- IDEA: Reduce the number of levels for winning for EASY/NORMAL.
+(Maybe easy only requires 8 levels to win...?
+Normal/Hard 10 levels?)

 - Add SKIP button when pipeline has been running for longer than 20 seconds

 - Allow pipeline to run 10 actions per tick (instead of 1)